-6.6 Human Resources will request completion of the final probation form, form 3.
+6.6.
+People and OD will request completion of the final probation form, form 3 through Manager Self-Service (MSS).
 The manager should arrange to meet with the probationer and review achievements in relation to the standards and objectives set at the initial meeting.

 The review form should be completed within five working days of the meeting and should be passed to the probationer for comment and signature.
-This should be sent to Human Resources who will confirm successful confirmation of probation to the probationer, providing probation requirements have been successfully achieved.
-The completed final report form should be returned to Human Resources no later than two weeks before the date on which the probation period ends.
+This should be sent to People and OD through Manager Self-Service (MSS) who will confirm successful confirmation of probation to the probationer, providing probation requirements have been successfully achieved.

+The completed final report form should be returned to People and OD no later than two weeks before the date on which the probation period ends.